How to Use Inbound Prospecting to Get More Sales

 Remember that selling or setting an appointment is not the right step at this stage.
 Your leads are not ready yet to make a decision.
 So nurture them.

-All the information you get from your leads can be used to give them valuable resources to help them see how you can be the solution to their pain points.
+All the information you get from your leads can be used to give them valuable resources to help them see how you can solve their pain points.

-Your aim has to be to gain trust and to start a conversation.
-Providing information with an email newsletter, warm calling, giving them offers, and researching them is essential to not lose their interest.
+Your aim has to be to gain trust and start a conversation.
+Providing information with an email newsletter, warm calling, giving them offers, and researching them is essential not to lose their interest.

-According to LinkedIn, 62% of B2B customers respond to salespeople who connect by sharing content and insights that are relevant to the buyer.
+According to LinkedIn, 62% of B2B customers respond to salespeople who connect by sharing relevant content and insights with the buyer.

 Having a specific strategy to turn your leads into buying customers is extremely important to get the most out of your inbound prospecting.
 Set specific goals.